Mahfuz1907/my-exercise-routine/README.md

 ## Project Overview

 This is a simple frontend web app only mobile responsive.
 This is made up with ReactJS and TailwindCSS.
 Many people are passionate about going to gym, but somehow they can't.
-So by using this website, a person can do their exercise in a weekly routing using just a set of dumble.
+So by using this website, a person can do their exercise in a weekly routine using just a set of dumble.
 No need of installation or authentication, anybody with just the link can use it.

 ---